Holographic cameras: an eye for the bulk: Review and extension of eikonal approximation

 Projection onto the vacuum state $|\Omega\>$ can be implemented by the usual $i0$ prescriptions: the contours are slightly tilted so that ${\rm Im}(t)\to \pm\infty$ at the start and end, respectively.
 More generally, an arbitrary initial state or density matrix could be inserted as boundary conditions at the left ends of the contour.

-We briefly review the essential rules for perturbation theory, which can be deduced from the path integral \eqref{SK int}, or by analytically continuing the usual rules for Euclidean quantum field theory.
+We briefly review the essential rules for perturbation theory, which can be deduced from the path integral \eqref{SK int}, or by analytically continuing the usual rules for Euclidean quantum field theory (see \cite{Haehl:2017qfl} for a more detailed discussion and further references).
 Each interaction vertex can now be inserted on either branch, and there is an overall sign change on the second branch.
 Propagators between fields on the first branch are the usual time-ordered ones, and those on the second branch are anti-time-ordered.
 Those connecting different branches are Wightman functions.
 In position space: \be \ee The $i0$ prescription in the last case is easy to guess from the contour \eqref{SK contour}: the second branch is shifted by a small negative imaginary time.
 In general we denote by $x_\pm$ a vector with a small imaginary time shift: $x_\pm^0=x^0\pm i0$.
 The exponent is $\Df=\frac{d-2}{2}$; the normalization $P_{\Df}$, in \eqref{PDelta}, won't be too important here.

 The formalism manifests the fact that points on different branches of \eqref{SK contour} are not ``close'': a particle cannot connect them without going around the fold.

 Nonetheless, the correlator \eqref{phi4 3pt} is singular as $\delta x\to 0$.
 Let us see this explicitly for the connected diagram at order $\lambda$.
 Accounting for the contributions from each branch, we have \be \phiex\big|_{\lambda} = -i\lambda P_\Df^2\int d^dx \left[ \frac{\< \frac12\phi^2_1(x) \cO_1(y)\>}{(x^2+i0)^\Df [(x{-}\delta x_-)^2]^\Df} -\frac{\< \frac12\phi^2_2(x) \cO_1(y)\>}{(x_-^2)^\Df [(x{-}\delta x)^2-i0]^\Df} \right]. \ee We kept the numerator unevaluated, anticipating a passive spectator role for $\cO_1(y)$.